UVA-DSI/Open-Data-Lab/documentation/Rivanna.md

 For more information about accessing and using Rivanna, see our [Getting Started Guide](https://arcs.virginia.edu/getting-started)."

+## Allocation Types
+* Standard allocations: 50,000 SUs Available to faculty and post-docs using Rivanna for research.
+* Administrative allocations: Administrative allocations are granted by the research deans who provide funding for Rivanna.
+* Allocation purchases: Time on Rivanna can also be purchased using a PTAO.
+* Staff allocations: 5,000 SUs and can be renewed annually.
+Available to: UVA staff, faculty, and post-docs to test whether Rivanna is appropriate for their research project.
+* Instructional allocations: Available to UVA instructors who are teaching a class or leading a training session.

 ## Administrative allocations
 Administrative allocations are granted by the research deans who provide funding for Rivanna.
 A minimum one-page proposal must be included with any type of administrative allocation request.
 Available to: Faculty and postdocs who require very large allocations.
 Choose one of the following administrative request options based on your school/college/organizational affiliation: